menu

 Of important note, Guilford is also a town of artists.
 Guilford has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Guilford’s character.

-Guilford is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Guilford is a great place for families with children to consider.
+First of all, many other families with children live here, making Guilford a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Guilford has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Guilford’s overall crime rate is lower than average for the country.

 Guilford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.